CIOSC/CAS-Digital-Credentials/scheme/scheme.md

 # Conformity Assessment Scheme

 # Background and Context
+Conformity assessment is the demonstration that specified requirements relating to a product, process, system person or body are fulfilled.(ISO/IEC 17000, Clause 2.1).
+It is an activity which results in determining whether or not products, services, processes, management systems or persons meet the requirements of standards or other specifications.

 This scheme is being developed in accordance with the direction [Government of Canada Digital Credentials](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/digital-credentials.html) direction: